remkop22/blame/README.md

 # Blame
-Reactive programming primitives in 100 lines of Python
+Reactive programming primitives using ~100 lines of Python.

 ## Usage